 We dare to prepare students for the future of health care.
 Gain knowledge and hands-on experience preparing you to make data-driven decisions and lead this new future.

-We dare to reject the idea of a quick fix and are looking for nurses who do too.
+We dare to embrace the idea that there are no quick fixes and are looking for nurses who do, too.
 Nurses who want to work on creating a long-term, sustainable impact on health care at the team, system and national policy levels.

 We dare to expect the best of our students.
 At the University of Michigan School of Nursing, you’ll thrive in a high-energy, inclusive learning community that sets high standards, works hard and accomplishes the unexpected.

 We dare to be flexible.
 We understand the challenges of returning to school, especially for nurses juggling work and family commitments.
 With our high-quality flexible approach, students can have it all: work life, family life and school life.